 Many shared converging lessons.
-Again, let's choose here some of the fundamental lessons, beyond the anthrax episode itself, that can be taken away.
+Again, let's choose here some of the fundamental lessons, beyond the anthrax episode itself, that can be taken away (see sidebar next page).
 The key here is not the "kit" as it often prevailed these last decades.
 The underlying, in-depth attitude, is a much more fundamental policy approach, shared and underpinned by entire organizations from the very top, internally and externally, through the development of innovating partnerships.